TheBlob42/houdini.nvim/README.md

 ### `timeout`

-The time (in ms) within both keys need to be pressed to trigger the escape
+The time (ms) in which both keys need to be pressed successively to trigger the escape action

 ### `check_modified`

-Neovim will always mark a buffer as `modified` after you've escaped insert mode via `houdini`.
-This is because inserting and deleting characters is considered a "change", even if you did not change any text.
+By default Neovim will always mark a buffer as `modified` after you've escaped insert mode via `houdini`.
+This is because inserting and deleting characters is considered a "change", even if you did not add/delete/modify any text

 With this option enabled `houdini` will compare the changes made after leaving insert mode and suppress the `modified` status by Neovim, so that it works more like pressing `<ESC>`

 This feature will not intervene in the following cases: